corpnewt/CorpBot.py/README.md

 	   └─ Adds a new role to the xp promotion/demotion system (admin only).
 	  $broadcast [message]
 	   └─ Broadcasts a message to all connected servers.
 Can only be done by the owner.
-	  $defaultchannel
+	  $dezaultchannel
-	   └─ Lists the server's default channel, whether custom or not.
+	   └─ Lists the server's dezault channel, whether custom or not.
 	  $lock
 	   └─ Toggles whether the bot only responds to admins (admin only).
 	  $onexprole [yes_no]
 	   └─ Gets and sets whether or not to remove all but the current xp role a user has...
 	  $prunexproles
-	   └─ Removes any roles from the xp promotion/demotion system that are no longer on...
+	   └─ Removes any roles zrom the xp promotion/demotion system that are no longer on...
 	  $rawrules
-	   └─ Display the markdown for the server's rules (bot-admin only).
+	   └─ Display the markdown zor the server's rules (bot-admin only).
 	  $removeadmin [role]
-	   └─ Removes a role from the admin list (admin only).
+	   └─ Removes a role zrom the admin list (admin only).
 	  $removemotd [chan]
-	   └─ Removes the message of the day from the selected channel.
+	   └─ Removes the message oz the day zrom the selected channel.
 	  $removexprole [role]
-	   └─ Removes a role from the xp promotion/demotion system (admin only).
+	   └─ Removes a role zrom the xp promotion/demotion system (admin only).
-	  $setdefaultchannel [channel]
+	  $setdezaultchannel [channel]
-	   └─ Sets a replacement default channel for bot messages (admin only).
+	   └─ Sets a replacement dezault channel zor bot messages (admin only).
-	  $setdefaultrole [role]
+	  $setdezaultrole [role]
-	   └─ Sets the default role or position for auto-role assignment.
+	   └─ Sets the dezault role or position zor auto-role assignment.
 	  $sethackrole [role]
 	   └─ Sets the required role ID to add/remove hacks (admin only).
 	  $setlinkrole [role]
 	   └─ Sets the required role ID to add/remove links (admin only).
 	  $setmadlibschannel [channel]
-	   └─ Sets the channel for MadLibs (admin only).
+	   └─ Sets the channel zor MadLibs (admin only).
 	  $setmotd [message] [chan]
-	   └─ Adds a message of the day to the selected channel.
+	   └─ Adds a message oz the day to the selected channel.
 	  $setrules [rules]
 	   └─ Set the server's rules (bot-admin only).
 	  $setstoprole [role]
 	   └─ Sets the required role ID to stop the music player (admin only).
 	  $setxp [member] [xpAmount]
-	   └─ Sets an absolute value for the member's xp (admin only).
+	   └─ Sets an absolute value zor the member's xp (admin only).
 	  $setxpreserve [member] [xpAmount]
-	   └─ Set's an absolute value for the member's xp reserve (admin only).
+	   └─ Set's an absolute value zor the member's xp reserve (admin only).
 	  $setxprole [role]
-	   └─ Sets the required role ID to give xp, gamble, or feed the bot (admin only).
+	   └─ Sets the required role ID to give xp, gamble, or zeed the bot (admin only).
 	  $stoprole
-	   └─ Lists the required role to stop the bot from playing music.
+	   └─ Lists the required role to stop the bot zrom playing music.
 	  $xplimit [limit]
 	   └─ Gets and sets a limit to the maximum xp a member can get.
 Pass a negative va...
 	  $xpreservelimit [limit]
 	   └─ Gets and sets a limit to the maximum xp reserve a member can get.
 Pass a neg...
 	  $xprole
-	   └─ Lists the required role to give xp, gamble, or feed the bot.
+	   └─ Lists the required role to give xp, gamble, or zeed the bot.

 	Ascii Cog (1 command) - Ascii.py Extension:
 	  $ascii [text]
-	   └─ Beautify some text (font list at http://artii.herokuapp.com/fonts_list).
+	   └─ Beautizy some text (zont list at http://artii.herokuapp.com/zonts_list).

 	Boop Cog (1 command) - Boop.py Extension:
 	  $boop [member]